Milk to pinch common man's pocket as Mother Dairy, Amul hike prices

-In Ahmedabad and Saurashtra markets, now the price of 500 ml of Amul Gold will be Rs 31, Amul Taaza - Rs 25 and Amul Shakti - Rs 28, the statement said.
+In Ahmedabad and Saurashtra markets, now the price of 500 ml of Amul Gold will be Rs 31, Amul Taaza- Rs 25 and Amul Shakti- Rs 28, it said.

+"The cattle feeding cost alone has increased by approximately 20 per cent compared to last year.
+Considering the rise in input costs, our member unions have also increased farmers' prices in the range of eight to nine per cent over the previous year," the statement said.
+Amul as a policy passes on almost 80 paise of every rupee paid by consumers to the milk producers, Amul said.

+"The price revision shall help in sustaining remunerative prices for our milk producers and encourage them for higher milk production," it added.

+In March, Mother Dairy increased milk prices by Rs 2 per litre in the Delhi-NCR (National Capital Region).

+Mother Dairy is one of the leading milk suppliers in the Delhi-NCR market and sells more than 30 lakh litres per day in poly packs and through vending machines.

-Meanwhile, Mother Dairy also raised its liquid milk prices by Rs 2 per litre with effect from August 17.
+A company official on Tuesday said it is "compelled" to raise its liquid milk prices by Rs 2 per litre with effect from August 17, 2022.
 The new prices will be applicable for all milk variants.

+Full cream milk will cost Rs 61 per litre from Wednesday, up from Rs 59 per litre.
+Prices of toned milk will increase to Rs 51 while double toned milk will rise to Rs 45 per litre.
+Cow milk price have been hiked to Rs 53 per litre.
+Bulk vended milk (token milk) price has been raised to Rs 48 from Rs 46 per litre.

+The company has witnessed an increase in input costs in the last five months, the official said.

 Check out DH's latest videos